 After he arrived in Paris and finished a translation of Paul Morand by 5 July, Pound continued to work on the Hell canto, which he typed in a further draft, also titled "XII."
 But this typed-up version did not have the materials of XVI, which were moved to another draft, provisionally called "XIII," as suggested by Pound's letter to his father on 16 July 1922.
 This draft contained the beginning of XVI, continued with materials from XIV.
 Draft of XIII (YCAL 178 2/90).

 Further work on the canto was interrupted by the poet's study and writing of the Malatesta group, finished by May 1923 and the revision of the other cantos which he wanted to include in A Draft of XVI Cantos volume he planned with William Bird.
 The dates included in the Calendar show that XVI was taken up again in August 1923 and finished in the autumn.
-By 24 October, Pound was telling Hemingway that he occupied himself with music, after having completed "16 chants."
+(By 24 October, Pound was telling Hemingway that he occupied himself with music, after having completed "16 chants.")
+This break in composition, lasting for more than a year, suggests that the canto is made of two parts: an older one, drafted in 1922, which presents Pound's exit from hell and is a natural conclusion to the Hell cantos; and a later one, written in the summer of 1923, and conceived as a medley of voices recounting war experiences.
+This split is also reproduced in the state of the drafts preserved at the Beinecke, where the newer part is placed in a separate folder (YCAL 178 5/176).
+This folder is restricted access, but copies of the pages were put by Beinecke curators in folder 90 referred to above.
+These copies can be consulted on location but are not included in the digital folder 90.

 As the canto includes the voices of a number of people Pound knew, he chose to protect their names, either by not naming them at all (Léger, Steffens), or using a pronoun ("him" instead of Aldington) or even a non-committal "Brother Percy," a name which can hardly lead to a definite reference.
 Other names he hid under a pseudonym, like Maxy Lahrmann for Wyndham Lewis, Cyril Hammerton for Ernest Hemingway, Captain Corcoran for Captain Baker, and Barham Vanderberg for Cyril Windeler.
 Only the names of those who died in the war are given (Gaudier and T.E.
 Hulme).
 This solution was respected in all editions until the New Directions of 1970, when all names were put in.
 See also "Epilogue," at the end of the Calendar.